 SMPP is the Short Message Peer-to-Peer protocol for conveying SMS operations.
 An SMPP account can easily be obtained for using the Tyr SMS Gateway or SMSC Simulator.
 The following are required to send SMS with SMPP:

 - SMPP API account - SMPP API account for the Melrose Labs Tyr SMS Gateway

-- SMPP API account (simulator) - SMPP API account for the Melrose Labs SMSC Simulator (simulate inbound and outbound SMS delivery using an SMPP API account with your application.
+- SMPP API account (simulator) - SMPP API account for the Melrose Labs SMSC Simulator.
+Allows you to simulate inbound and outbound SMS delivery using an SMPP API account with your application.
 Get free SMPP account for SMSC Simulator >

-Ruby is a programming language and can be used to quickly and easily add SMS support for programmatically sending and receiving SMS messages.
+PHP is a programming language and can be used to quickly and easily add SMS support for programmatically sending and receiving SMS messages.
 Use it for transactional messaging and notifications between your application and mobiles.
 The following are required to send SMS using PHP:

 - PHP - PHP programming/scripting language